 A full day tour of the Kruger National Park southern region

-The full day safari departs at 05.00 in summer and 06.00 in winter.
-Guests will be provided with a generous breakfast which are at one of the rest spots in the park.
+The full day safari departs at 05h30 and at 05h00 in the busy seasons (summer) and 06.00 in winter.
+Guests will be provided with a generous packed breakfast which are at one of the rest spots in the park.
+Lunch is for your own account and can be enjoyed at one of the camp’s restaurants.
 Guests will return to camp in time for dinner.

 A half day tour of the Kruger National Park

-This tour has two departures either in the morning (05.00 summer and 06.00 winter) with a breakfast at one of the rest camps in Kruger and guests returning in time for lunch, or an afternoon departure at 13:00 after an early lunch.
-The afternoon option includes sun-downer drinks and guests return in time for dinner.
+This tour has two departures either in the morning (05.00 summer and 06.00 winter) with a generous packed breakfast at one of the rest camps in Kruger and guests returning in time for lunch, or an afternoon departure at 13:00 after an early lunch.
+Guests return in time for dinner.

 Summer months: 1st November to 31th March